kksgandhi/micrologue/README.md

  - You can change `solarized-dark` to `solarized-light` in index.html to change the colorscheme from light to dark.
  - You can change the colors for the various speakers in `speakers.css`
  - There are a couple of customization options in `configuration.js`
+ - Some helpful information is printed to the console.
+[Link to instructions on how to open developer tools.](https://grantwinney.com/how-do-i-view-the-dev-console-in-my-browser/) Once you've opened dev tools, go to the tab that says "console"

 To actually write your own text, open `passages.js`.
 There is some commenting within the file that should hopefully help you along.
 The first two passages are examples of the simple features, after that the passages show off some of the advanced features.